drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 improvement through measurement, the seeking of time-efficient measurement is another consideration.
-The Q-LNK assessment is a suitable solution satisfying the above requirements as it can save time when diagnosing children's learning difficulties and provide useful information to guide appropriate teaching decisions.
+The Q-LNK assessment is a suitable solution satisfying the above requirements as it can save time when diagnosing children's learning difficulties and can provide useful information to guide appropriate teaching decisions.

 Figure 2.2.2.1 *Continuum of Constraint*